-- A YES vote on this amendment: A yes vote would repeal the provision of the Florida Constitution that provides public funds to candidates for statewide offices (Governor, Lieutenant Governor, Attorney General, Chief Financial Officer, Commissioner of Agriculture).
-Such funds are currently given to candidates that meet a few requirements, including limiting how much they will spend on their campaign and allowing an audit of campaign funds after the election. - A NO vote on this amendment: A no vote would keep in place public financing for statewide candidates.
+- A YES vote on this amendment: A yes vote would repeal the provision of the Florida Constitution that provides public funds to candidates for statewide offices (Governor, Lieutenant Governor, Attorney General, Chief Financial Officer, Commissioner of Agriculture). - A NO vote on this amendment: A no vote would keep in place public financing for statewide candidates.

-Pros: Supporters of this measure argue that those running for statewide office should not be entitled to taxpayer money for election purposes, and that getting rid of public campaign financing will lower taxes for Floridians and allocate general revenue funds to other important issues within the state.
+Pro: Supporters of this measure argue that those running for statewide office should not be entitled to taxpayer money for election purposes, and that getting rid of public campaign financing will lower taxes for Floridians and allocate general revenue funds on other important issues within the state.

-Cons: Opponents contend that by giving money to candidates that may not already have money or the capacity to raise sufficient funds, the measure can effectively level the playing field for aspiring officeholders that lack political and financial connections.
+Con: Opponents contend that by giving money to candidates that may not already have money or the capacity to raise sufficient funds, the measure can effectively level the playing field for aspiring officeholders that lack political and financial connections.